UTU Coin (UTU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UTU Coin Historical Price

-According to the latest data gathered on UTU Coin live price page, the current price of UTU Coin is 0USD.
-The circulating supply of UTU Coin(UTU) is 293.92M UTU , giving it a market capitalization of $91.66K.
+According to the latest data gathered on UTU Coin live price page, the current price of UTU Coin is 0.00037043USD.
+The circulating supply of UTU Coin(UTU) is 293.92M UTU , giving it a market capitalization of $108.97K.

 The UTU Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UTU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.